Shapes as Product Differentiation: Neural Network Embedding in the Analysis of Markets for Fonts: Introduction

-The structural approach has been complemented in the literature by studies of merger and concentration from a viewpoint of treatment effects and program evaluation. \citet{berry2001} document the effects of mergers on product variety in local radio markets by exploiting a natural experiment. \citet{hastings2004vertical} and \citet{ashenfelter2008effect} study the effects of mergers on prices using the difference-in-differences and instrumental variable methods, respectively.
-Although the treatment effect approach to merger analyses has limitations (\citet{nevo2010taking}), it is still suitable to highlight the rich information contained in the visual dimension of product attributes previously neglected in the literature on mergers.\footnote{We further discuss the structural and treatment effect approaches in our specific context in Section \ref{sec:Effects-of-Merger}.
-See \citet{angrist2010credibility} and \citet{nevo2010taking} for discussions on how the two approaches can complement each other and what their pros and cons are.} We introduce unstructured data of images and related machine learning methods to derive new insights into creative product differentiation and its relationship to mergers.
+The structural approach has been complemented in the literature by studies of merger and concentration from a viewpoint of treatment effects and program evaluation. \citet{berry2001} and \citet{sweeting2010effects} document the effects of mergers on product variety in local radio markets.\footnote{See also \citet{atalay2020post} for a related merger analysis in consumer goods markets.
+They find that mergers lead to dropping of products that are dissimilar to existing ones, where the measure of dissimilarity is calculated based on structured attributes.} \citet{hastings2004vertical} and \citet{ashenfelter2008effect} study the effects of mergers on prices using the difference-in-differences and instrumental variable methods, respectively.
+Although the treatment effect approach to merger analyses has limitations (\citet{nevo2010taking}), it is still suitable to highlight the rich information contained in the visual dimension of product attributes previously neglected in the literature on mergers.\footnote{See \citet{angrist2010credibility} and \citet{nevo2010taking} for discussions on how the two approaches can complement each other and what their pros and cons are.} We introduce unstructured data of images and related machine learning methods to derive new insights into creative product differentiation and its relationship to mergers.
 On the other hand, all the empirical studies listed in this and the previous paragraphs use structured data to construct response variables including price and non-price attributes (e.g., product variety measures).\footnote{For example, \citet{fan2013} uses data on the number of opinion section staff members, the number of reporters, local news ratio, variety, frequency of publication, and edition. \citet{sweeting2013} uses Neilson data on broadcasts. \citet{berry2001} use the number of stations and programming formats as product offerings.} As mentioned, we cannot find in our analysis the merger effects on the traditional product offerings measures.
 We believe this paper is a good starting point for introducing embeddings into economic analyses.